0cjs/sedoc/win/README.md

 ------------------------

 [NTFS links] are of three types:
-- Hard links, for files only, which have files share the same MFT entry (inode), in the same filesystem.
+- __Hard links__ for files only, which have files share the same MFT entry (inode), in the same filesystem.
 These are very similar to Unix hard links.
-- Junction points, which are similar to hard links, but defined for folders and can be only local (i.e., storage on the machine), absolute paths.
-  These are shown as and act like Unix symlinks in Bash.
+- __Junction points__ which are special files that can contain redirects to other directories on the machine, amongst other information.
+The target path must be absolute, but can be on any local drive.
+The File Manager icon is a folder icon with a small arrow at the lower left; in MINGW Bash these are shown as and act like Unix symlinks.
-- [Symbolic Links][gfw sym], which are not widely available and still not understood by many programs.
+- [__Symbolic Links__][gfw sym], which are not widely available and still not understood by many programs.
 Note that `ln -s` in Git Bash creates copies, not symbolic links.

 Windows also uses [shortcut files][.lnk] (also known as "shell links");